27 tips to save a small fortune this Summer

 - 17. Substitute the air-con for a fan.

 - Give the air con a rest too, and take out the retro fan you have sitting in the cupboard.
-Fans only cost 2-4 cents per hour according to this government website .
+Fans only cost 2-4 cents per hour according government statistics.
 Compare that to air-con which can cost up to 80 cents an hour!

 - 18. Head to the beach.